DR. ALEXIS RACELIS

 Alex is an assistant professor in the Department of Biology and the School for Earth, Environmental and Marine Sciences at the University of Texas Rio Grande Valley.
 He joined UTRGV from its legacy institution (UTPA) in January 2013, and before that was a research ecologist with the USDA Agricultural Research Service.
 In response to the challenges of balancing agricultural and urban development in the Lower Rio Grande Valley, Alex has established a nationally recognized research and student training program at UTRGV in agroecology and the study of urban ecosystems, with the ultimate goals of: (1) using science based approaches to elucidate patterns how landowner decision-making (farmers, homeowners, etc) connect to environmental and social health, (2) and increasing ecological literacy in local area students though transformative education and engaged scholarship.
 Ultimately, the goal of Alex’s program is to create intellectual capital through training and research and social capital and with community engagement and outreach to facilitate sustainability, equity, and resilience within our communities.

-MARIA GONZALEZ
+MARIA GONZALEZ (She/Her)

 Graduate: Sustainable Agriculture

-I work fulltime at the hub of prosperity, I help oversee all operations at the hub and help facilitate projects and community outreach.
+I work full time at the Hub of Prosperity, I help oversee all operations at the hub and help facilitate projects and community outreach.
 I enjoy working here at the hub because it makes me happy, and keeps me connected to my community.
 I also really enjoy watching crops grow, and the ability to provide food for people feels wonderful.
 Working here makes me feel proud!

 Team Directors

-Agriculture is our wisest pursuit, because it will in the end contribute most to real wealth, good morals, and happiness.
+“Agriculture is our wisest pursuit, because it will in the end contribute most to real wealth, good morals, and happiness.”

 The Farm Crew

-MARIO FIERRO
+MARIO FIERRO (He/Him)

 M.S Public Affairs